jordiestevee/lsds-2025-33-t1-p101/projects/1-hdfs/README.md

 **[1 mark] Watch [Docker in 100 Seconds](https://www.youtube.com/watch?v=Gjnup-PuquQ).
 What is a Dockerfile?**

+ A Dockerfile is a script containing instructions to build a Docker image.
+It defines the application environment, dependencies, and commands for setup.

 **[1 mark] What is a Docker image?**

+ A Docker image is a template with everything needed to run an application, including the code, libraries, and dependencies.
+It is used to create Docker containers.

 **[1 mark] What is a Docker container?**

+ A Docker container is a lightweight, portable runtime instance of a Docker image.
+It runs applications in isolated environments.

 **[1 mark] What is Docker compose?**

+ Docker Compose is a tool to define and manage multi-container applications.
+It uses a single YAML file to configure all the services.

 **[1 mark] What is a Docker compose file?**

+ A Docker Compose file is a YAML file that specifies the configuration for a multi-container application.
+It defines services, networks, and volumes needed to run the application.

 ---